 “We did 80 percent of the work in the first two hours.
 Now it’s going to take five years for the other 20 percent of the work to happen,” Chicken John said.
 “It’s going to take years to make this perfect. …But, I mean, it works today – like right now, today.
 You put biomass in it, you light it on fire, and you drive away.”

-Chicken John knows that many people can’t wrap their mind around the idea of the Cafe Racer, even as the truck makes the rounds.
+Chicken John knows that many people can’t wrap their minds around the idea of the Cafe Racer, even as the truck makes the rounds.
 The Cafe Racer crew took it around San Francisco this summer to collect signatures for Chicken John’s mayoral campaign.

 “This is a pretty outrageous statement to make … that your car can run on garbage instead of gasoline.
 That’s kind of a lot for people to swallow,” Chicken John said.
 “They didn’t wake up this morning and expect that they were going to get that information.”